Chase Tolles stands with other veterans from all different military branches in the halls of Notre Dame. (Courtesy of Chase Tolles)

 “It actually did make it helpful, just because it’s very structured and very rigid,” Tolles says.
 “There was no time to take a break, your break was at chow or when you were sleeping.”

+He was taken through a process called degraining which taught him to take who he is now and who he was before and reassess to find a balance between the two.
 For Tolles, he was not the best kid before he enlisted.
-He barely cared about academics and more about partying, he joined the military after graduating.
-Going back into school was difficult, but with the help of Warrior Scholar, he was given a boost of academic courage.
+Barely caring about academics and caring more about partying, he joined the military after graduating.
+Going back to school was difficult, but with the help of Warrior Scholar and the advisors, he was given a boost of academic courage.

 “It’s really cool because you look at every class different now,” Tolles says.
-“I can sit in a classroom at Notre Dame or Cornell or USC and really contribute something back to the program.”
+“You can really see that hey I can sit in a classroom at Notre Dame or Cornell or USC and really contribute something back to the program.”

-“If I had a car that was bought and paid for and all you had to do was go and get it, would you do it?”
-Tolles says.
+“If I had a car that was bought and paid for and all you had to do was go and get it, would you do it?” he says.
 “It’s the same thing with knowledge, why wouldn’t you.”